Our Farm Locations

 We proudly sell produce and micro-greens to many restaurants in Indianapolis.
 Check out our restaurant partners below and support our local business by supporting theirs.

-If you’re interested in sourcing produce from GPI for your local restaurant, fill out the form below, or send an email to Phil, our Director of Farming Operations, at email@example.com.
+If you’re interested in sourcing produce from GPI for your local restaurant, fill out the form below, or send an email to Rachel, our Farm Manager, at firstname.lastname@example.org.